endolith/PySpice/doc/sphinx/source/installation.rst

  * |Ngspice|_
  * |CFFI|_ (only required for Ngspice shared)

-Also it is recommanded to have these Python modules:
+Also it is recommended to have these Python modules:

  * |IPython|_